what is the best file compressor

 Maximum file compression benchmark

-7Z, ARC, ZIPX versus RAR comparison for best, most powerful compressor format
+7Z, ZIPX versus RAR comparison for best, most powerful compressor format

 COMPRESSION BENCHMARK